Ai Accountant

 • Fuzzy matching for names and free text references.

-• Amount and date range tolerances, tuned to each rail.
+• Amount and date range tolerances, tuned to each payment rail.

 • Pattern recognition for recurring and subscription flows.